The Mescaleros: History

-The Mescaleros' first gig was in Antony Genn's hometown of Sheffield at The Leadmill on 5 June 1999.
-They toured extensively for the next six months, including playing the Glastonbury Festival, the U.S. and Europe.
-2000 saw the band play Big Day Out in Australia and New Zealand, as well as touring Japan.
+The Mescaleros' first gig was on 5 June 1999 at the Leadmill in Antony Genn's hometown of Sheffield.
+They toured extensively for the next six months in the US and Europe, appearing as well at the Glastonbury Festival.
+In 2000 the band played Big Day Out in Australia and New Zealand, as well as touring Japan.

 The band signed with the Californian punk label Hellcat Records, and issued three albums.
 Following the release of the first, Rock Art and the X-Ray Style, they toured England and North America; sets included several Clash-fan favourites.

 Singer-songwriter Tymon Dogg, a longtime friend of Joe Strummer, joined the band in 2000 playing violin and Spanish guitar.
-He contributed some of the tunes on Global A Go-Go, including "Mondo Bongo".
+He contributed some of the tunes on Global a Go-Go, including "Mondo Bongo".

-Honorary Mescaleros include John Blackburn and Jimmy Hogarth, both of whom played bass in place of Scott Shields on the 2000 tour supporting The Who, which was also Tymon Dogg's first tour with the band.
-Andy Boo, Srummer's guitar tech also appeared in the Mescaleros line up in place of Pablo Cook on percussion at a gig in Finland 1999.
+Honorary Mescaleros include John Blackburn and Jimmy Hogarth, both of whom played bass in place of Scott Shields on the 2000 tour supporting the Who, which was also Tymon Dogg's first tour with the band.
+Andy Boo, Strummer's guitar tech, also appeared in the Mescaleros line up in place of Pablo Cook on percussion at a gig in Finland 1999.

 Following the departure of Genn and Smiley, Scott Shields moved to guitar, Simon Stafford was brought on board to play bass, and Luke Bullen was recruited to play drums.
 Pablo Cook left in August 2001 to join Moby.

 Following the release of Global a Go-Go, Joe Strummer and the Mescaleros mounted a 21-date tour of North America, Britain, and Ireland.
-Once again, these concerts featured Clash material ("London Calling", "Rudie Can't Fail"), as well as classic covers of reggae hits ("The Harder They Come", "A Message to You, Rudy") and regularly closed the show with a nod to Joey Ramone by playing The Ramones' "Blitzkrieg Bop".
+Once again, these concerts featured Clash material ("London Calling", "Rudie Can't Fail"), as well as classic covers of reggae hits ("The Harder They Come", "A Message to You, Rudy") and regularly closed the show with a nod to Joey Ramone by playing the Ramones' "Blitzkrieg Bop".

-Musically, the Mescaleros continued the genre mixing that Strummer was known for during his time with The Clash.
+Musically, the Mescaleros continued the genre mixing that Strummer was known for during his time with the Clash.
 Elements of reggae, jazz, funk, hip hop, country, and of course punk rock can be found in the three Mescaleros releases.

 The band is also the subject of a documentary by Dick Rude titled Let's Rock Again! which was released on 27 June 2006.
 The band also appear on many DVDs (see full list below) and have had several of their songs appear in major films such as Black Hawk Down and Mr. & Mrs. Smith.
 One song, "Johnny Appleseed," was used as the theme song to the HBO series John From Cincinnati.